 Is he gay?
 Here’s a list of what I’ve learned…

 - I am not, I will never be, nor do I ever want to be at liberty to determine what ANYONE’S orientation is.
-All I can do is have my own back and protect myself.
+All I can do is have my own back, know what orientation I am, and protect myself.
 I realized that I had no right to answer “is he gay?” or to definitively label him as one or the other.